-In a query, it’s important to list the title of your book, the word count (rounded to the nearest thousand), genre and category, a brief summary of your book (aim for about 250-300 words), and a a very brief bio if you have one.
-A bio is only necessary if you having writing related credits.
+In a query, it’s important to list the title of your book, the word count (rounded to the nearest thousand), genre and category, a brief summary of your book (aim for about 250-300 words), and a very brief bio if you have one.
+A bio is only necessary if you have writing related credits.
 If you don’t, this is fine to skip!

 The advice I find myself offering the most in queries is that you need to make sure the stakes are very, very clear.
 Remember, this isn’t a summary of your book, and agents are only looking for a few specific things.
 Here’s what they want to know:

 What happens if they don’t get it (STAKES!)